patricknks/MCS51_Assembly/README.md

 Software that I used for these projects:
   - Proteus
   - MIDE-51 (generate .hex files)
-  - progisp (to load the HEX file on to the targeted chip)
+  - progisp (to load the HEX file in to the targeted chip)